LATIA112-1-Finial-Project/Scrapy-TopUniversity/README.md

    $ cd Scrapy_topUniversity
    $ scrapy crawl topUniversity -o file.csv
    ```
 4. Use the command below to clean the dirty data in the file.
-This script removes all `=` and `+` symbols from the data and eliminating duplicates universities.
+This script removes all `=` and `+` symbols from the data and eliminating duplicates universities, Additionaly, it will create a codex of universities.

    ```bash
    $ python csv_cleaner.py